Hello Whisperers!

 Wild Whispers Poetry Magazine is on the lookout for guest writers

 What can I write about? - Articles about writing or the historical use of short poetry - A poetry book review of a favourite short poetry book - Quick writing tips for forgotten forms of short poetry forms - Writing prompts - Articles on the art of poetry performing, including overcoming stage fright, voice projection, use of microphones, types of sound and lighting equipment, sound effects or music alongside poetry, podcasting, and Zooming. - Poetry as therapy: Mental and physical health and wellness of poets These are just a few topics to give you an insight into what kind of articles are acceptable.
 Feel free to pitch your own ideas.
 The tone of the magazine is fun, happy, and interesting.
 Write like you are sitting on a beach and chatting to a friend about poetry.
 As a note, Wild Whispers Poetry Magazine can’t pay contributors.
 What are the requirements?
 Articles should be a maximum of 300 words, which will be edited to suit the layout of the page and to keep the writing concise.
 Articles that contain links to businesses are strictly prohibited for guest posts.
 Remember to attach related images to your article in an email and include a short bio.
 How do I submit a guest post?
 Simply email [email protected] with your pitch.
+Wild Whispers Poetry Magazine offers a new opportunity for poets from around the world, for short poems under five (5) lines and 160 characters.
+Wild Whispers invites submissions of up to three (3) pieces of micropoetry of any form.
+Biographical statements (50 words) should also be included, please.

 Submissions for the first edition will open 14 December to 14 February 4pm GMT To learn more about Wild Whispers and how to submit, please visit the website here https://www.wildwhisperspoetrymagazine.com/ We are pleased that WA Poets have advertised our launch in their weekly newsletter.
 Thanks for much!
 You will notice that there is also a comment about the 3rd Annual Poet's Picnic.
 This is an event Wendy Beach has organised for the last three years in conjunction with Mar Bucknell's regular poemambulisms through the city.
 This one should be a lovely day walking through Highgate, and then picnicking in Hyde Park.